Nag Hammadi library

 Codex II, one of the most prominent Gnostic writings found in the Nag Hammadi library.
 Shown here are the end of the Apocryphon of John and the beginning of the Gospel of Thomas.

 The Nag Hammadi library (also known as the Chenoboskion Manuscripts and the Gnostic Gospels (Note: The texts are referred to as the "Gnostic Gospels" after Elaine Pagels' 1979 book of the same name, but the term also has a more generic meaning.)) is a collection of early Christian and Gnostic texts discovered near the Upper Egyptian town of Nag Hammadi in 1945.

 Twelve leather-bound papyrus codices (and a tractate from a thirteenth) buried in a sealed jar were found by an Egyptian farmer named Muhammed al-Samman and others in late 1945.
-The writings in these codices comprise 52 mostly Gnostic treatises, but also three works belonging to the Corpus Hermeticum, and a partial translation/alteration of Plato's Republic.
+The writings in these codices comprise 52 mostly Gnostic treatises, along with three works belonging to the Corpus Hermeticum, and a partial translation/alteration of Plato's Republic.
 In his introduction to The Nag Hammadi Library in English, James Robinson suggests that these codices may have belonged to a nearby Pachomian monastery and were buried after Saint Athanasius condemned the use of non-canonical books in his Festal Letter of 367 A.D.
 The Pachomian hypothesis has been further expanded by Lundhaug & Jenott (2015, 2018) and further strengthened by Linjamaa (2024).
 In his 2024 book, Linjamaa argues that the Nag Hammadi library was used by a small intellectual monastic elite at a Pachomian monastery, and that they were used as a smaller part of a much wider Christian library.

 The contents of the codices were written in the Coptic language.
 The best-known of these works is probably the Gospel of Thomas, of which the Nag Hammadi codices contain the only complete text.
 After the discovery, scholars recognized that fragments of these sayings attributed to Jesus appeared in manuscripts discovered at Oxyrhynchus in 1898 (P. Oxy.
 1), and matching quotations were recognized in other early Christian sources.
 Most interpreters date the writing of the Gospel of Thomas to the second century, but based on much earlier sources.
 The buried manuscripts date from the 3rd and 4th centuries.

 The Nag Hammadi codices are now housed in the Coptic Museum in Cairo, Egypt.